MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/fact-and-dimension-tables.md

 **Fact tables** are tables whose records are immutable "facts", such as service logs and measurement information.
 Records are progressively appended into the table in a streaming fashion or in large chunks.
-The records are kept there until they have to be removed, for example, for cost reasons or because they lose their value.
+The records are kept there until they have to be removed due to cost or because they've lost their value.
 Records are otherwise never updated.

 **Dimension tables** hold:
 * reference data, such as lookup tables from an entity identifier to its properties